Sandy Hook Elementary School shooting: School site

-Off-site
+Lanza's house

 Shortly after the shooting, police announced that Lanza used the rifle to kill the victims at the school.
 At a press conference on December 15, Dr. H. Wayne Carver II, the Chief Medical Examiner of Connecticut, was asked about the wounds, and replied "All the ones that I know of at this point were caused by the long weapon."
-When asked if the children suffered before dying, Carver replied by stating that "If so, not for very long".
+When asked if the children suffered before dying, Carver replied by stating that "If so, not for very long."
 Carver, whose office autopsied the victims and who personally performed seven, said the injuries were "devastating" and that parents identified their children from photographs to spare them the sight.
 All the child victims were first-graders, and all were killed with the Bushmaster XM15.
 Carver said the bullets used were "designed in such a fashion the energy is deposited in the tissue so the bullet stays in."

 Investigators evaluated Lanza's body, looking for evidence of drugs or medication through toxicology tests.
 Unusually for an investigation of this type, DNA testing of Lanza was utilized.
 The results of the toxicology report were published in October 2013, and stated that no alcohol or drugs were found in his system.
 Lanza's autopsy showed no tumors or gross deformities in his brain.

 Lanza removed the hard drive from his computer and intentionally damaged it before the shooting, creating a challenge for investigators to recover data.
 As of the final report's publication, recovering data from the damaged drive had proven unsuccessful.
 Police believe that Lanza extensively researched earlier mass shootings, as they had found that Lanza had videos relating to the Columbine High School massacre and other shootings downloaded onto another hard drive, along with two videos of suicide by gunshot.